My Shame Is True: Critical response

 AbsolutePunk gave the album a positive review, praising the album's production, Matt Skiba's lyrics and Dan Andriano's contributions, stating, "[My Shame Is True is the band's] tightest collection of songs since 2003’s Good Mourning. [...]
 Despite being fifteen years in the punk rock scene, My Shame Is True is a showcase of a band continuing to be vibrant and vital, when lesser bands have become stale and irrelevant."
 AllMusic's Matt Collar also gave the album a very positive review, noting, "My Shame Is True, is something of a revelation.
 Primarily, that revelation is that a band whose songcraft and musicianship might easily have plateaued by now is still bounding ever upward.
 To put it simply, this album is bonkers good."

 The A.V.
-Club's Jason Heller issued the album with a negative review, stating, "When Skiba’s on fire, he’s one of pop-punk’s best tunesmiths; but when he’s coasting, as he is throughout My Shame Is True, his songs feel less black than beige."
+Clubs Jason Heller issued the album with a negative review, stating, "When Skiba’s on fire, he’s one of pop-punk’s best tunesmiths; but when he’s coasting, as he is throughout My Shame Is True, his songs feel less black than beige."